AnotherWorkingNerd/LatentEye/README.md

 ## 0.3.0 Release
 The Summary is below and the [CHANGELOG](./CHANGELOG.md) provides all the details.

+This added some desperately needed features.
+Directory refresh and a right click menu for the Thumbnails for some basic file management.
+Seee the screenshots or docs for more info.

+Most of the changes are invisible code refactoring, cleanup and hopefully improvements.

+- Added directory Refresh button to main toolbar
 - Added context menu to thumbnails for delete, rename and clipboard functions
 - code cleanup, lots of internal work and hopefully improvement.
 - updated documentation and screenshots.